Collection for the Holy Places: History

 After the last Crusaders were driven from Acre in 1291, much of the secular clergy in the Holy Land followed them.
 The only clergy who remained were the Franciscans, who were entrusted with the guardianship of the churches and Christians of the Holy Land.
 So important was the work of the Franciscans, in 1622 Pope Gregory XV decreed that misdirecting alms bound for Holy Land was an excommunicable offense.
 Pope Urban VIII bound all prelates, under pain of mortal sin, that three collections were to be taken up each year in their dioceses for the Holy Land.
 Pope Innocent XI and Pope Alexander VIII issued similar decrees, Pope Benedict XIII reduced the number of collections to two, and mandated that one be taken up in Advent and the other in Lent.
 He also imposed the obligation for bishops to report during their ad limina visits their actions for this matter.
 Pope Leo XIII, in his 1887 decree Salvatoris ac Domini Nostri, ruled that all bishops throughout the world were bound by holy obedience to take up a collection at least once a year on Good Friday, or some other day, to be delivered to the Custos of the Holy Land.

-Pope Paul VI issued the apostolic exhortation Nobis in animo in 1974, formally establishing the "Pro Terra Sancta" fund.
+Pope Paul VI issued an apostolic exhortation Nobis in animo in 1974, formally establishing the "Pro Terra Sancta" fund.
 The exhortation avoided a political slant and made no mention of the State of Israel, but nonetheless spoke of the plight of Arab Christians.
 It reaffirmed the annual collection and added that it was not only for the maintenance of churches, but the "pastoral, charitable, educational, and social works" of the Church in the Holy Land, redirecting the focus from the upkeep of buildings to the Christian community in the Holy Land.

+Current usage

 The annual Good Friday collection is the primary source of financial support for Christian life in the Holy Land.
 Territories benefitting from the collection include Jerusalem, Palestine, Israel, Jordan, Cyprus, Syria, Lebanon, Egypt, Ethiopia, Eritrea, Turkey, Iran and Iraq.
 The Custody of the Holy Land receives 65% of the collection; the Dicastery for the Eastern Churches receives 35%, with assistance going to Bethlehem University, other schools in the Middle East, and seminary formation.
 In 2024, the collection raised $7.1 million.